Seven Factors to Consider When Choosing an Electric Actuator

 The Tritex II has a Class 1, Div 2 rating.
 The Div 2 rating means that it can operate in areas where those gases, vapors, or liquids are not likely to exist under normal operating conditions.

-Kimray’s Electric Actuator is Class 1, Div 1.
+The Kimray Electric Actuator has Class 1, Div 1 rating.

 6. User Interface